ARMmaster17/HIVEbook/GLOSSARY.md

 Any computer that has HIVE installed.

+## Ping

+The time in milliseconds it takes for a packet to travel across the network.

 ## Race condition

 When two parallel tasks 'race' to affect the outcome of a process.
 Can lead to confusing and fatal errors if not accounted for in program coding.
 In a HIVE environment, race conditions are usually caused by network issues.